colinta/teacup/README.md

 frame calculation formulas and springs and struts.
 Your frame code would still be cluttered, just cluttered in a different way.

+This works on OS X and iOS, and you don't have to go changing the idea of "top" and "bottom" even though OS X uses reversed frames.

-### Motion-Layout[motion-layout]
+### Motion-Layout

 If you are using [Nick Quaranto][qrush]'s [motion-layout][] gem, you can use it from within any class that includes `Teacup::Layout`.
 Then benefit is that the Teacup stylenames assigned to your views will be used in the dictionary that the ASCII-based system relies on.

 ```ruby